remoneteleporta/remoneteleporta/README.md

 - 👋 Hi, I’m RemOne
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS, JS
-- 💞️ I’m looking to collaborate on basic HTML CSS works, edits you don’t have time for — even small ones — so I can learn by doing.
+- 💞️ I’m looking to collaborate on basic HTML CSS, JS works, edits you don’t have time for — even small ones — so I can learn by doing.
 Is there something I could help with?
 - 📫 How to reach me ... remoneteleporta_37752 Discord

 <!---